Level of Study

 Enrolment to this course is based on application.
 Application deadline is Thursday in week 2 for the spring semester.

 Please see this page for more information: https://www.uib.no/en/matnat/53431/admission-courses-limited-capacity

 Objectives and Content

-The course gives a basic introduction to the atmosphere and ocean dynamics.
-The starting point is conservation of mass and momentum and the corresponding equations, formulated in non-rotating and rotation coordinate systems.
-Physical interpretation of these equations is given and simplified expressions are used to explain, derive and quantify characteristics properties of, in particular, large scale and free motion in atmosphere and ocean.
+Objectives The course provides the fundamentals of the atmosphere and ocean dynamics, and thus sets an important part for understanding climate dynamics.
+The starting point is conservation of mass and momentum and the equations that can be derived thereof, expressed in both non-rotating and rotating coordinate systems.
+Physical interpretations of the equations are presented and simplified expressions are used to explain, understand and compute large-scale and free movements in the atmosphere and the oceans.

-- derive the basic equations for the motion in atmosphere and ocean
+- is able to derive the fundamental equations describing the large-scale movements in the atmosphere and the ocean

-- derive and apply the basic expressions for Ekman and Sverdrup dynamics in the ocean
+- is able to derive and apply basic expressions of the Ekman and Sverdrup dynamics in the ocean

-- derive and apply expressions for the basic forms of gravity, Rossby and Kelvin waves in the atmosphere and ocean
+- can convey and discuss the physical basis for the understanding of large-scale movements in the atmosphere and the ocean

 Recommended Previous Knowledge